Archima20/Python/README.md

 **11- Finance**:

-Python is used for algorithmic trading, risk management, and financial analysis due to its libraries like pandas and numpy.
+Python is used for algorithmic trading, risk management, and financial analysis due to its libraries like *pandas* and *numpy*.

 **12- Data Analysis and Reporting**: